 Trump signs order declaring TikTok sale ready and values it at $14 billion

-Trump said Chinese President Xi Jinping had indicated approval of the plans
+Trump's order says the algorithm will be retrained and monitored by US company's security partners

-WASHINGTON (Reuters) – President Donald Trump signed an executive order on Thursday declaring that his plan to sell Chinese-owned TikTok's US operations to US and global investors will address the national security requirements in a 2024 law.
+WASHINGTON (Reuters) - President Donald Trump have signed an executive order declaring that his plan to sell Chinese-owned TikTok's U.S. operations to U.S. and global investors will address the national security requirements in a 2024 law.

 The new US company will be valued at around $14 billion, Vice President JD Vance said, putting a price tag on the popular short video app far below some analyst estimates.